CSFrequency/react-firebase-hooks/database/README.md

 ## Transforming data

-Firebase allows a restricted number of data types in its store.
-The application, on the other hand, might require converting some of these types into whatever it really needs, `Date` types being a common case.

-Both `useListVals` and `useObjectVal` support an optional `transform` function which allows the transformation of the underlying Firebase data into whatever format the application requires.
+Firebase allows a restricted number of data types in the Realtime Database, which may not be flexible enough for your application.
+Both `useListVals` and `useObjectVal` support an optional `transform` function which allows the transformation of the underlying Firebase data into whatever format the application require, e.g. a `Date` type.

 ```js
 transform?: (val: any) => T;